 If found to be safe and efficacious, the Johnson & Johnson vaccine would deliver benefits over the vaccines by Moderna and Pfizer-BioNTech, because it is easier to store, cheaper and given in one shot, not two.

-"To my knowledge, there is no biological reason for making this vaccine less efficacious in certain ethnic group based on the knowledge that we have to date," Ahsan said.
+"To my knowledge, there is no biological reason for making this vaccine less efficacious in certain ethnic groups based on the knowledge that we have to date," Ahsan said.
 "It doesn't matter to any disease that comes to mind, including this disease."

 Trust issues persist